Lisle, Missouri

-Lisle is an unincorporated community in western Cass County, in the U.S. state of Missouri and is part of the Kansas City metropolitan area within the United States.
+Lisle is an unincorporated community in western Cass County, in the U.S. state of Missouri.
+It is part of the Kansas City metropolitan area.

 The community lies within one mile of the Missouri-Kansas state line.
 It is on Missouri Route D between Drexel to the south and West Line to the north.
 Coldwater Creek lies to the south and east and its tributary, Cave Spring Creek, is to the north.

 History

-Lisle was platted in 1892, taking the name of J. D. Lisle, the original owner of the town site.
+Lisle was platted in 1892 and named after J. D. Lisle, the original owner of the town site.
 A post office called Lisle was established in 1891, and remained in operation until 1954.